 All sessions are subject to availability and appropriate for both undergraduate and postgraduate students.

-We also run a programme of Postgraduate Archival Skills Training (PAST), which are available for students to sign up to individually.
+We also run a programme of Postgraduate Archival Skills Training (PAST): these sessions are available for students to sign up to individually.

 For groups of students on archives and records management courses please contact email@example.com.